sarahmart/HARDMath/README.md

 - `--question_type`: The type of mathematical problems being evaluated.
 Choices include `nondimensionalization_symbolic`, `nondimensionalization_numeric`, `integral`, `ode`, `polynomial_roots`.
 Default is `nondimensionalization_symbolic`.
 - `--integral_subtype`: (Optional) Subtype of integral problems (if applicable).
 Choices include `traditional` and `laplace`.
 - `--temperature`: Controls the creativity of the model's responses.
 Lower values make the model more deterministic.
 Default is `0.0`.
 - `--server_ip`: IP address of the server if using a local model server (e.g., Ollama Server).
-Default is `10.120.16.254`.

 ##### Output